-The franchise tax rates for reports originally due on or after January 1, 2016:
+The franchise tax rates for reports originally due on or after Jan.
+1, 2016:

-- 0.75% (0.0075) for most entities - 0.375% (0.00375) for qualifying wholesalers and retailers - 0.331% (0.00331) for those entities with \$20 million or less in annualized total revenue using the EZ computation.
+- 0.75% (0.0075) for most entities - 0.375% (0.00375) for qualifying wholesalers and retailers - 0.331% (0.00331) for those entities with \$20 million or less in annualized total revenue using the EZ computation

-Qualifying retailers and wholesalers are entities that are primarily engaged in retail or wholesale trade.
-Retail trade means the activities described in Division G of the 1987 Standard Industrial Classification (SIC) Manual; apparel rental activities classified in Industry 5999 or 7299 of the SIC Manual; activities classified as SIC Industry Group 753 (Automotive Repair Shops); activities involving the rental or leasing of tools, party and event supplies, and furniture under SIC Code 7359; heavy construction equipment rental or leasing activities under SIC Code 7353; and rental-purchase agreement activities regulated by Chapter 92, Business & Commerce Code.
-Wholesale trade means the activities described in Division F of the 1987 SIC Manual.
-(The 1987 SIC Manual is available online at www.osha.gov/pls/imis/ sicsearch.html.)
+Qualifying retailers and wholesalers are entities that are primarily engaged in retail and/or wholesale trade.
+Retail trade means the activities described in Division G of the 1987 Standard Industrial Classification (SIC) manual; apparel rental activities classified in Industry 5999 or 7299 of the SIC manual; activities classified as SIC Industry Group 753 (Automotive Repair Shops); activities involving the rental or leasing of tools, party and event supplies, and furniture under SIC Code 7359; heavy construction equipment rental or leasing activities under SIC Code 7353; and rental-purchase agreement activities regulated by Chapter 92, Business & Commerce Code.
+Wholesale trade means the activities described in Division F of the 1987 SIC manual.
+(The 1987 SIC manual is available online at www.osha.gov/pls/imis/ sicsearch.html.)

-An entity is primarily engaged in retail or wholesale trade if:
+An entity is primarily engaged in retail and/or wholesale trade if:

-- 1) the total revenue from its activities in retail or wholesale trade is greater than the total revenue from its activities in trades other than the retail and wholesale trades; - 2) except for eating and drinking places as described in Major Group 58 of Division G, less than 50% of the total revenue from activities in retail or wholesale trade comes from the sale of products it produces or products produced by an entity that is part of an affiliated group to which the taxable entity also belongs; and - 3) the taxable entity does not provide retail or wholesale utilities, including telecommunications services, electricity or gas. - Note: See franchise tax Rule 3.584(b)(3) to determine if a taxable entity produces a product that it sells.
+- 1) the total revenue from its activities in retail and wholesale trade is greater than the total revenue from its activities in trades other than the retail and wholesale trades; - 2) except for eating and drinking places as described in Major Group 58 of Division G, less than 50% of the total revenue from activities in retail and wholesale trade comes from the sale of products it produces or products produced by an entity that is part of an affiliated group to which the taxable entity also belongs; and - 3) the taxable entity does not provide retail or wholesale utilities, including telecommunications services, electricity or gas.